-The Geospatial Subcommittee (GS) provides national leadership for the integration of geospatial information, technology, and systems into all phases of wildland fire management.
+The Geospatial Subcommittee (GSC) provides national leadership for the integration of geospatial information, technology, and systems into all phases of wildland fire management.
 This includes the development and promotion of standards and tools; trusted data to support wildland fire operations; training; the development of geospatial capability in the field; and providing geospatial expertise to other wildland fire lines of business.
 Primary objectives include:

 - Define, promote, and recommend the use of NWCG standards-based interagency datasets, both current and historic.
 Develop processes for combining agency datasets to build interagency datasets.

 - Develop requirements for centralized acquisition, storage, and delivery of trusted interagency geospatial datasets, including governance, quality control, access, and maintenance of included data.

 - Provide a platform for the development, revision, review and adoption of geospatial data standards to enable wildland fire geospatial data to achieve broad usage throughout the interagency community.
 Identify gaps in standards and propose solutions.
 Promote the use of interagency standards within wildland fire applications.

 - Identify common GIS training needs and resources, and plan or make recommendations for the development and presentation of training in cooperation with other groups, programs, or agencies in the wildland fire community.